 None of the households in Alpharetta, GA reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

 84.8% of the residents in Alpharetta, GA are U.S. citizens.

 The largest universities in Alpharetta, GA are Paul Mitchell the School-Esani (182 degrees awarded in 2020).

 In 2020, the median property value in Alpharetta, GA was $447,400, and the homeownership rate was 67.7%.

-The median property value in Alpharetta, GA is $364,900, and the homeownership rate is 63.7%.
-Most people in Alpharetta, GA commute by Drove Alone, and the average commute time is 24.3 minutes.
-The average car ownership in Alpharetta, GA is 2 cars per household.
+Most people in Alpharetta, GA drove alone to work, and the average commute time was 29.1 minutes.
+The average car ownership in Alpharetta, GA was 2 cars per household.